-For example, according to the Administrative Provisions for Audio/Video Programs Services through Internet, or the Audio/Video Measures, which was promulgated by the State Administration for Radio, Film and Television, or the SARFT (currently known as the National Radio and Television Administration), which came into effect on January 31, 2008, and was amended on August 28, 2015, to engage in the business of transmitting audio/video programs, a License for Online Transmission of Audio/Video Programs is required.
-We have obtained the License for Online Transmission of Audio/Video Programs for offering live video programs on our platforms.
-Further, the License for Online Transmission of Audio/Video Programs is subject to periodical renewal.
+For example, according to the Administrative Provisions for Audio/Video Programs Services through Internet, or the Audio/Video Measures, which was promulgated by the State Administration for Radio, Film and Television, or the SARFT (subsequently known as the State Administration of Press, Publication, Radio, Film and Television, or the SAPPRFT, and currently known as National Radio and Television Administration, or the NRTA), which came into effect on January 31, 2008, and was amended on August 28, 2015, to engage in the business of transmitting audio/video programs, a License for Online Transmission of Audio-visual Programs is required.
+We have obtained the License for Online Transmission of Audio-visual Programs for offering live video programs on our platforms.
+Further, the License for Online Transmission of Audio-visual Programs is subject to periodical renewal.
 Although we have successfully renewed it in the past, there is no guarantee that we will be able to continue to do so in the future.
-We may not be able to continue to hold the License for Online Transmission of Audio/Video Programs.
-The scope specified in our License for Online Transmission of Audio/Video Programs may not be able to cover all the needs that arise or will arise in our operations from time to time, and we may not be able to expand the scope of our License for Online Transmission of Audio/Video Programs under the current regulatory regime as we are not a wholly state-owned or state-controlled entity as required for holding such license under PRC laws.
-Failure to expand the scope of our current License for Online Transmission of Audio/Video Programs or to continue to hold such license may result in fines or other penalties being imposed on us, which may adversely affect our business.
-Furthermore, we may also be required to complete filing with the National Information Registration Administration System of Online Audio/Video Platforms for offering live video programs on our platforms.
-We may not be able to complete such filing in a timely manner, or at all.
+We may not be able to continue to hold the License for Online Transmission of Audio-visual Programs.
+The scope specified in our License for Online Transmission of Audiovisual Programs may not be able to cover all the needs that arise or will arise in our operations from time to time, and we may not be able to expand the scope of our License for Online Transmission of Audio-visual Programs under the current regulatory regime as we are not a wholly state-owned or state-controlled entity as required for holding such license under PRC laws.
+Failure to expand the scope of our current License for Online Transmission of Audio-visual Programs or to continue to hold such license may result in fines or other penalties being imposed on us, which may adversely affect our business.
 In addition, for the purpose of providing internet audio/video program service, we have adopted and will adopt various operating strategies and measures.
 Due to the uncertainties of interpretation and application of pertinent laws by the government authority, such strategies and measures may be challenged under PRC laws and regulations and if so, we may be subject to fines, confiscation-of-income related or other penalties and, in certain circumstances, suspension or revocation of the license, which may materially and adversely affect our business.